mmore500/mmore500.github.io/_posts/2018-01-22-my-photography-workflow.md

 My file-naming convention for these images is: `2017-11-MAM-######.dng`.
 Pictures I take for other people ("assignments from without") come off much sooner.
 My file-naming convention for these images is: `2017-11-24-last_first-MAM-######.dng`.
-(Note that I include my initials MAM in the file names).
+(Note that I include my initials MAM in the file names.)

 ## Cull